abdullah-muhammedd/vite-ejs-ssg/Readme.md

-# **EJS-Vite Framework (With Taillwind)**
+Here’s an updated, polished README draft incorporating your existing content and organizing it clearly with a few minor grammar/style fixes and formatting for consistency:

-A strict-structure, component-driven static-site generator using EJS templates and Vite bundling, with predictable client-side state and automated page-/component-scaffolding.
+# **EJS-Vite Framework (With Tailwind CSS)**

----
+A strict-structure, component-driven static-site generator using EJS templates and Vite bundling, with predictable client-side state and automated page/component scaffolding.

 ## The Problem I’m Trying to Solve